grobergm/web-design-process/README.md

   * Subscription model/cost/membership/how to join
 ## User Stories

-1. The Artist
+1. The Artist:
   _I need a place to create, without the drudgery of modern city life_

 Needs:
 * To know what sort of creative opportunities are offered